What to do if iPhone stuck in Apple Logo loop?

 The iPhone will be stuck in the recovery mode when you turn it on.
 It would be look like the photo below.

 In this point we are pretty sure it’s a hardware problem.
 Nothing you can do but send to a professional like us to check it.

-Scenario 3: Update completed but still stuck in Apple Logo
+Scenario 3: Update is completed but still stuck in Apple Logo

-The update from iTunes PC can finished without a problem.
+The update is finished without a problem.
 But the iPhone is still stuck into Apple logo and reboot loop.

 This is definitely a hardware problem too.

-Good news is — The data all still remain.
-But you only can see them once we fixed the stuck logo issue.
+But the Good news is — All the data is still remain.
+You can see them once we fixed the hardware that caused it.